mann1mal/zPod-PKS-CSE-Demos/Kubeapps/readme.md

 --serviceaccount=default:kubeapps-operator
 ~~~

+Use the Helm client to deploy the Kubeapps chart:

 ~~~
 helm install --name kubeapps --namespace kubeapps bitnami/kubeapps \
 --set mongodb.securityContext.enabled=false \
 --set mongodb.mongodbEnableIPv6=false
 ~~~

+Monitor the output of the below `kubectl` command to confirm when all pods in the `kubeapps` namespace are in a `Running` or `Completed`

 ~~~
 $ kubectl get pods,services -n kubeapps